 Is it Ockham or Occam?

-Occam’s razor, also spelled Ockham’s razor or Ocham’s razor, is a problem-solving principle stating that when presented with competing theories as possible explanations for the same question, and assuming all other considerations are equal, the simplest of those competing explanations is generally the better one and should therefore be preferred over the more complex alternatives.
+Ockham’s razor, also spelled Occam’s razor, is a problem-solving principle stating that when presented with competing theories as possible explanations for the same question, and assuming all other considerations are equal, the simplest of those competing explanations is generally the better one and should therefore be preferred over the more complex alternatives.

 In Ockham’s own words: “Plurality should not be posited without necessity,” “Entities are not to be multiplied without necessity,” and “It is futile to do with more things that which can be done with fewer.”